npgsql/efcore.pg/doc/mapping/enum.md

 # Mapping Enums

+> [!NOTE]
+> This feature is only available in Npgsql EF Core 2.1, which is currently in preview.

 By default, any enum properties in your model will be mapped to database integers.
 EF Core 2.1 also allows you to map these to strings in the database with value converters.

 However, the Npgsql provider also allows you to map your CLR enums to [database  enum types](https://www.postgresql.org/docs/current/static/datatype-enum.html).
 This option, unique to PostgreSQL, provides the best of both worlds: the enum is stored in the database as a number, but is handled like a string and has type safety.